-We’ll contact you by email if you have been successfully shortlisted for initial assessment / interview, and this will be confirmed on the website, when you track your application status.
+We’ll contact you by email if you have been successfully shortlisted for initial assessment / interview, and this will be confirmed on the application portal, where you can track your application status.

 Dependent upon the role and number of applicants, it may be necessary to conduct a second interview.
 If the interview process contains additional assessment methods, such as a presentation or psychometric testing, these will take place at the second interview.

 The successful applicant will be identified by the panel within a few days of the final interview.
 Any offer of employment made by the University will be subject to the receipt of a satisfactory reference, and proof of eligibility to work in the UK.
 For roles involving regulated activity with children and/or vulnerable adults, possession of a satisfactory DBS Certificate will also be a condition of employment.

 Eligibility to work

 We have a legal responsibility to ensure that only individuals who are entitled to work in the UK are employed by the University.

 All offers of employment are subject to proof of eligibility to work in the UK, and successful applicants will be required to produce original documentary evidence on or before their first day of employment.
 Individuals who have not provided this evidence will be unable to commence employment until the original documentation is seen by a member of the Human Resources team.

 People with Disabilities

 Please contact us if you require documentation in alternative formats (e.g. braille or large print).